Jeff Barnett for Congress

 In the mid term we need to build for the future.
 Public/private partnerships are the key.
 The internet, genetic drugs, commercial jet aircraft -- all started with government “seed” money.
 Private entrepreneurs took government programs and spun-off world-class commercial industries.
 Their spin-offs created next-generation jobs.
 The secret is to work with government agencies and technological innovators.
 As your Congressman, I will initially focus on green jobs and the IT/Intelligence Community.
 Both have huge upsides.
 Both are ideal for the 10th Congressional District.

 I know how this works.
-I did it as a corporate consultant.
+I did it when I was in business as a corporate advisor.
 I wrote about it in my first book.
-Bottomline -- I know how to create 21st Century Jobs.
+Bottom line: I know how to create 21st Century Jobs.

 In the long term, we need to build life-long education and training for workers displaced by continuing waves of new technology.
 The era where a person can graduate from college at 22 and spend forty years at the same company is over.
 We need the ability to continually go back to school to learn the skills needed to succeed in our constantly changing economy.